wrgr/cppbook/assignments.md

 ### Core Assignment 47 - UMCP Application Essay Revision 1

+Please select and complete an essay on one of the topics for this year’s UMCP Application.
+Your essay must be no more than 500 words.
+To receive credit, you must write at least 450 words, complete the essay using the template (including the prompt, name, assignment number, double spacing, and 3 reviewers).
+The instructions can be found [here](https://www.admissions.umd.edu/apply/essay.php).

+*To receive credit, you must choose a topic different than the ones you wrote for the Common App.*

+Make sure to include the question itself at the start of your essay.
+Your essay should be no more than 500 words; the question will not be included in the essay total word count.

+1. Tell a story from your life, describing an experience that either demonstrates your character or helped to shape it.

+2. Describe a time when you made a meaningful contribution to others in which the greater good was your focus.
+Discuss the challenges and rewards of making your contribution.

+3. Has there been a time when you’ve had a long-cherished or accepted belief challenged?
+How did you respond?
+How did the challenge affect your beliefs?

+4. What is the hardest part of being a teenager now?
+What’s the best part?
+What advice would you give a younger sibling or friend (assuming they would listen to you)?

+5. Submit an essay on a topic of your choice.

 #### [](#ca048)

 ### Core Assignment 48 - Activities and Honors List 2nd Draft

+The activities and award resume assignment is an important part of your application and is a way to showcase what you have accomplished over the past few years.
+The second draft of the assignment asks you to refine and add to your original list, following the class discussions on activities, leadership and standout factors.
+This is the last chance to get this reiewed in CPP, so make sure to do your best.

+Following the mentor group activity, please list at least 10 activities and 5 honors,  For each, please be very descriptive, highlighting leadership and measurable impact.
+At least 2-3 sentences per activity are required to receive credit!

+Generally, you should only focus on activities beginning in 9th grade, although if you started an activity earlier, you may list it if it is especially impressive, or if you have been doing the activity for many years (for example:  Basketball, 4th grade – present).
+Generally schools will give much more weight to your high school information.

+In activities, remember to include everything, including jobs, volunteering, church activities, sports, clubs, service trips, and other things you do for fun.
+Remember that things like student government, being in a band/music group, JROTC, cheerleading, etc. all count!

+Prioritize things that you have spent the most time in, and that show leadership.
+You can include (no more than 3) planned activities for future years, too!

+Honors: Briefly list any academic distinctions or honors you have received since the 9th grade or international equivalent (e.g., National Merit, Cum Laude Society).

 #### [](#ca049)

 ### Core Assignment 49 - Resume Revision 2

+Please revise your resume, taking into account reviewer feedback and feedback from your mentor.
+Remember to be descriptive when writing about your activities (at 3-4 lines each) and emphasize leadership, like we talked about in class.
+You don't have to list everything, but be sure to list the important stuff!
+You should have a full one page (and only) one page resume by the time you turn this in!

 #### [](#ca050)